rebeccaui/bamazon/README.md

 Becky, Bath, and Beyond is a shopping application made using Node.js and MySQL that gives the user an old-school, hacker-style UI experience while making hilarious purchases!
 The most difficult part of this assignment was designing this application to be easy to use for each user.

-## In order to run this online shopping program,
+## In order to run this online shopping program...
-download/clone the repository to your computer.
-Here a short tutorial on how to do this:
+1. Click the green *Clone or Download* button.
+Copy the link provided or press the clipboard button.
+Open your Command Line Interface (CLI), and type **git clone** and paste the link.
+Hit enter.

-1. Open your Command Line Interface and navigate your way into the folder that you just cloned.
+2. In the Command Line Interface, navigate your way into the folder that you just cloned.
-2. Once in the main folder of the clone, type **npm install** and hit Enter, which will download the necessary modules.
+3. Once in the main folder of the clone, type **npm install** and hit Enter, which will download the necessary modules.
-3. Now type **node bamazonCustomer.js** and hit Enter in the command line.
+4. Now type **node bamazonCustomer.js** and hit Enter in the command line.
 You are now in Becky, Bath, and Beyond!

 Here is a concise FAQ/Tutorial to help you use this program!